 If the way to a person’s heart is through their stomach, your kitchen is the heart of your home.
 That’s why it’s so important that you want to spend time in your kitchen, not run away from it.

 Unfortunately, even the most average of kitchen renovations can cost up to $12,000.
 But the good news is you don’t need to completely remodel your space to get the same impact of a renovated kitchen.

 Here are a few simple ways you can update your kitchen without tapping into your home’s equity or shelling out a small chunk of your life’s savings.

 Install new hardwood floors

-Hardwoods like bamboo wood flooring can make your kitchen feel brand new and even brighter than before.
+Using hardwoods like bamboo flooring in kitchens can make your kitchen feel brand new and even brighter than before.
 They also give your home a more modern look than the average tile.

 Bamboo flooring is great for small kitchen redesigns because you can choose from a wide variety of finishes and colors including whites, blondes, creams, greys, browns, reds, dark browns, and chocolates.
 What’s more, due to their hardness, these floors rarely if ever need refinishing when installed in a residential setting so long-term maintenance costs are more affordable than other floors like carpet, tile, and traditional hardwoods.